A simple learning agent interacting with an agent-based market model: Introduction

+We extend the ABM framework of Jericevich {\it et al.} \cite{arxiv2021abm} as the learning environment.
+Their model recovered several conventional stylised facts, including persistent auto-correlation in the trade signs, fat-tail return distributions, and volatility clustering, and recovered a realistic price impact function.
+In particular, recovers the expected power-law relationship between the log difference in the price changes and the size of the normalised volumes.
+Finally, and most importantly, the trades were simulated in event time, rather than the usual calendar time.

-The training of the RL agent on market data was done in an offline manner, with the assumption that the order book is resilient.
-Meaning that the trading of the RL agent does not affect future prices, and the other agents in the market can't react to its trading.
-This is a necessary but strong constraint because not allowing other agents to react to the RL agent's trading may increase the observed profits above what will be realised in the market.
-We aim to give some insight into the effects of training a similar RL agent in an online manner.
+The RL algorithm that will be implemented in this paper is the \textit{Q-learning} algorithm \cite{watkins1989learning}.
+Our implementation is inspired by the simple RL agent implemented by Hendricks and Wilcox \cite{hendricks2014reinforcement}.
+Their RL agent was trained on market data offline, with the assumption that the order book is resilient.
+This means that the trading of the RL agent does not affect future prices, and other agents in the market can't react to its trading.
+This was a necessary constraint, but not allowing other agents to react to the RL agent's trading may increase the observed profits above what will be realised in the real market.
+We aim to give some insight into the effects of training a similar RL agent in an online manner in an environment provided by a simple ABM.